The People's Court: Judge Marilyn Milian era (2001–2023)

 In 2008, The People's Court, under Milian's reign, was nominated for a Daytime Emmy Award under a new Courtroom/Legal Show category created by the Academy of Television Arts & Sciences.
 In 2009 and 2010, the show was nominated again for the Daytime Emmy Award under the same category but did not win.
 On May 1, 2013, The People's Court had again been nominated for an Outstanding Legal/Courtroom Program Daytime Emmy, but again did not win.

-The show was taped in Manhattan for the first 15 seasons of the revival; since the 16th season (2012–13), it is taped in Stamford, Connecticut.
+The show was taped in Manhattan for the first 15 seasons of the revival; beginning with the 16th season (2012–13), it was taped in Stamford, Connecticut.

 For the show's 20th season, Doug Llewelyn returned to the series for the first time since the end of the original series.
-He resumed his previous role as host/reporter, replacing Curt Chaplin, who remains in his announcer role as of March 2017.
-For his first show back, Judge Milian welcomed him "home" and handed him his suit jacket and microphone.
+He resumed his previous role as host/reporter, replacing Curt Chaplin, who remained in the announcer role as of March 2017.
+For Llewelyn's first show back, Judge Milian welcomed him "home" and handed him his suit jacket and microphone.

 Cancellation

-On February 18, 2023, it was announced that The People's Court revival would end after 26 seasons, due to the declining nature of the daytime syndication landscape, local TV stations are shrinking their syndication dollar, the advertising marketplace for daytime syndication and first-run syndication has become a trickier landscape, and many TV stations are expanding their local news broadcasts in a bid to save money, according to a source familiar with the situation.
+On February 18, 2023, it was announced that The People's Court revival would end after 26 seasons.
+Variety reported that the cancelation was due to a broader decline in advertising revenue for syndicated daytime shows, leading television stations to prioritize spending money on local news, rather than acquiring other programming.